 As of September 1, 2016, new applicants proposing to build residential freehold and low-rise condominium construction under Part 9 of the Ontario Building Code will be required to complete seven educational competencies in addition to Tarion’s existing registration requirements.
 The educational requirements are based on the Canadian Home Builders’ Association’s National Education Benchmarks for residential construction.
 Achieving these competencies is a pre-requisite for registration.

-The core competencies must be held by one or shared by several Principals, Officers or Directors (PDO) of the company, or Principals of a sole proprietorship/partnership.
+The core competencies must be held by one or shared by several Directors or Officers (DO) of the company, or Principals of a sole proprietorship/partnership.

 The competencies include: